gsbdarc/rcpedia/docs/_getting_started/modules.md

 ```

 The `(D)` stands for the default module.
 These will be loaded when the version is not specified.
-The `(g)` means these module were built with GPU support, meaning they will support use with our GPU nodes.
+The `(g)` means these modules were built with GPU support, meaning they will support use with our GPU nodes.

 You can filter `module avail` for a specific software with the command: